dsccommunity/SharePointDsc/SharePointDsc/DSCResources/MSFT_SPFarm/Readme.md

 CentralAdministrationPort property.
 If this is not defined, the site will be provisioned on port 9999 unless the CentralAdministrationUrl property is specified and begins with https, in which case it will default to port 443.
-The prot number in CentralAdministrationPort and CentralAdministrationUrl must match if both parameters are specified.
+The port number in CentralAdministrationPort and CentralAdministrationUrl must match if both parameters are specified.
 It is not recommended to include port number 80 and 443 in the CentralAdministrationUrl parameter.
 This will automatically follow the URL shceme http (80) and https (443) specified.